Giants vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 - In their last 10 games with an over/under, the Giants and their opponents have combined to eclipse the total five times.

-- The Giants have fallen short of covering the spread in the one of their past 10 contests that had a set runline.
-San Francisco and its opponent have finished above the over/under in three straight games, with the average total established by bookmakers being 8.7.
+- The Giants have come up short of covering the spread in the one of their past 10 contests that had a set runline.
+For four games in a row, San Francisco and its opponent have gone above the over/under, with the average total set by oddsmakers being 8.6 runs.

 Giants Betting Records & Stats

-- This season, San Francisco has won one of its four games when it's the underdog by at least +140 on the moneyline.
+- San Francisco has entered 16 games this season as the underdog by +115 or more and is 8-8 in those contests.

-- The moneyline set for this matchup implies the Giants have a 41.7% chance of coming away with a victory in the contest.
+- The Giants have an implied victory probability of 46.5% according to the moneyline set by sportsbooks for this matchup.

-- San Francisco's games have gone over the total in 32 of its 69 chances.
+- Games involving San Francisco have gone over the total set by sportsbooks in 33 of 70 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!